crowdsecurity/crowdsec/docs/references/parsers.md

     expression: "evt.Parsed.src_ip"
 ```

-The parser nodes are processed sequentially based on the alphabetical order of {{stages.htmlname}} and subsequent files.
+The parser nodes are processed sequentially based on the alphabetical order of {{stage.htmlname}} and subsequent files.
 If the node is considered successful (grok is present and returned data or no grok is present) and "onsuccess" equals to `next_stage`, then the {{event.name}} is moved to the next stage.

 ## Parser trees

-A parser node can contain sub-nodes, to provide proper branching.
+A parser node can contain sub-nodes, to provide proper branching (on top of stages).
 It can be useful when you want to apply different parsing based on different criterias, or when you have a set of candidates parsers that you want to apply to an event :

 ```yaml